TIY-Houston-Front-End-Engineering/Course-Guide/Resources/prework.md

     - https://www.codeschool.com/courses/git-real

-Spend ~ 1-2 hours each day on the courses to round out any foundational knowledge necessary to start Matt's class.
+Spend ~ 1-2 hours each day on the courses to round out any foundational knowledge necessary to start the class.

 **Part 3**